-At the start of the tour, you will pass the attic that Harry Potter lived in before entering a dark room.
+At the start of the tour, you will pass through the attic that Harry Potter lived in before entering a dark room.
 If you are a huge fan – make sure you sit in the front (trust me on this).
-After a brief film where Ron, Harry, and Hermione introduce the tour, the screen rolls up and the doors to Hogwart’s Great Hall are revealed.
+After a brief film where Ron, Harry, and Hermione introduce the tour, the screen rolls up, and the doors to Hogwart’s Great Hall open.

-Now this is why you need to be at the front.
-Before the doors to the most magical part of your childhood are opened, the tour guide is going to ask three volunteers to help open them.
+Now, this is why you need to be at the front.
+Before the doors become unlocked, the tour guide is going to ask three volunteers to help open them.
 Don’t let those little kids who weren’t even alive when the books were still being written stop you from achieving your fandom goals.

 Get to the front, put your hand up and open those doors.
 You deserve it.
 For all those countless Harry Potter movie marathon nights and hours spent learning the spells off by heart.
 This is your moment.